taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 | **Zwick** $(M{=}\infty)$ | 2 | 2 | 1 | 2 | 1 | 2 | 1 | 2 | 1 | **0** | 1 | **0** | 1 |
 | **Bounded** $(M{=}7)$ | 2 | 2 | 1 | **1** | 1 | **1** | 1 | **1** | — | — | — | — | — |

 The strategies agree when you know 0, 1, or 2 cards.
 They diverge at $k = 3, 5, 7$: Zwick says flip two new cards (aggressive exploration), bounded-memory says flip only one (conservative).
-States $k \geq 8$ don't exist under $M = 7$, your memory can't hold that many cards.
+States $k \geq 8$ don't exist under $M = 7$, since your brain can't hold that many cards.

 **In practical terms:** once you know a few card positions, stop flipping two unknowns per turn.
 Flip one, keep what you know, match when you can.
 The second unknown card just pushes out something useful.